Dr-Noob/peakperf/README.md

 _NOTES:_
 - Older microarchitectures may be added in the future.
 If I have not added olds architecture is because I can't test peakperf on them since I have not access to this hardware.
-- Ice Lake supports AVX512 instructions but it only has 1 AVX512 VPU (at least in client Ice Lake), while it has 2 VPUs for AVX2.
+- Ice Lake and Tiger Lake support AVX512 instructions but they only have 1 AVX512 VPU (at least in client versions), while it has 2 VPUs for AVX2.
 Because AVX512 runs in lower freqeuncy, the performance obtained with AVX2 (using 2 VPUs) is better than with AVX512 (using 1 VPU).
-Thus, peak performance in Ice Lake is obtained using AVX2, although it supports AVX512 instruction set.
+Thus, peak performance is obtained using AVX2, although it supports AVX512 instruction set.
 - Slots column is calculated with `FPUs x Latency`.